fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 - Microsoft Teams update monitoring in the Teams admin center allows administrators to proactively monitor Teams client updates and versions, and helps identify users who aren't on the latest version of the Teams client.
 - Admins can monitor the overall update and adoption status of the latest version of the Teams client across Windows and Mac devices in their organization.
 - This page provides a Teams client update status from users in your organization.
 It groups devices into three update statuses:
-  - Latest Build
+  - Latest Build.
-  - One or more builds behind
+  - One or more builds behind.
-  - Outdated
+  - Outdated.

 |Client update status      |Definition |
 |--------------------------|-----------|